rxdev0/job-application-site/README.md

 ## how i built this

-started with a simplilearn html tutorial from their "introduction to html" course, but then i got carried away and added a bunch of my own stuff. the basic form structure came from the tutorial, but everything else is me figuring things out.
+started with a simplilearn html from their "introduction to html" course, but then i got carried away and added a bunch of my own stuff. the basic form structure came from the couse, but everything else is me figuring things out.

 ## what it does